39 Birmingham Rd

 Rates and charges are set annually in November/ December for the following calendar year.

 Permanent berth for boats up to 30ft for 12 months includes unlimited use of the crane, pressure washer, and for boats under 2 tons the opportunity to store the boat ashore (subject to availability).
-Part year is not available. £298 pm pa.
-(Boats over 2.5m beam are subject to a surcharge of 10%)
+Part year is not available. £305 pm pa.

 If berthholders are considering changing their vessel, please contact the Bosun, in advance, to ensure that the proposed boat will fit into available spaces.